 The partition of $\{1, \dots, \codebookSize\}$ that corresponds to the reconstruction of the entire message consists of all singleton sets, i.e.,

 But also other possible objectives can be defined by a message space partition.
 For instance, the task of reconstructing the first bit of the transmitted message would be represented by

 In this section, we assume that the eavesdropper has prior knowledge of the probability distribution $\messageProbabilityDistribution$ from which the transmitted message $\messageRV$ is drawn.
-While this may not be realistic in some practical scenarios, it is certainly possible, for example when the eavesdropper knows that a protocol is executed in which only certain messages can possibly be transmitted at certain time instances.
-In any case, this represents an additional advantage that the eavesdropper has compared to a case where no such prior knowledge is available.
+While this may not be realistic in some practical scenarios, it is certainly possible, for example when the eavesdropper knows that a protocol is executed in which only certain messages can be transmitted at certain time instances.
+In any case, this is not a restrictive assumption since it represents an additional advantage that the eavesdropper has compared to a case where no such prior knowledge is available.